acmsigsoft/EmpiricalStandards/docs/Longitudinal.md

 ## Antipatterns

-- Subjects&#39; loss between waves is too high, leading to a severely underpowered study.
+- Subject loss between waves is too high, leading to a severely underpowered study.
-- A too short or too wide in-between period between waves.
+- The period between waves does not match the phenomenon's natural cycles
+- Treating longitudinal data as cross-sectional

 ## Variations